 3. The Art of Negotiation

 Negotiating is more than just mathematics.
 Actually, it’s more of being mathematics and art.
 The negotiation includes non-financial factors.
-Dealing with private companies poses different challenges than when facing public companies.
+Dealing with private company poses different challenges than when facing public companies.

 In deals involving private companies, the focus of negotiations is usually more on a personal level.
 Since the transaction is having less public scrutiny and coverage, the communication is done more on an officer to officer, personal to personal, rather than using government agencies or media.

-One major issue in dealing with private companies is that if it is family-held, it would disrupt generations of family succession.
+One major issue in dealing with the private company is that if it is family-held, it would disrupt generations of family succession.
 Because of this, the seller might request for higher bids than the valuation that came up from normal valuation financial terms.

-Private companies are usually the brainchild of the current owner.
+A Private company is usually the brainchild of the current owner.
 Since it is smaller than public companies, and that the owner manages it closely and personally, there would some resentment of letting it go.
 There’s a factor of sentimental value.
 This would make the seller hesitate.
 This is one of the non-financial factors that could raise the valuation or selling price of the company.

 Since the company is close to the owner, he would like to see it grow it the long-term future.
 As such, he would like to see a successor that can do so.
 Ideally, the successor would come from his family.
 But, sometimes external people like external employees, or acquirer private equities would be the successor.